-Centralized Finance (CeFi)
+Traditional / Centralized Finance (TradFi/CeFi)

-Centralized finance (CeFi) originally from ancient Mesopotamia

-- Since then, wide range of goods and assets as currency [link]. - Cattle, cacao and coffee beans, or cowrie shells, salt, precious metals - Gold has enjoyed near universal global acceptance as a store of value - Fiat currencies (USD, CHF). - fiat ("Es sei getan!
+- Traditional / Centralized finance (TradFi/CeFi) originally from ancient Mesopotamia - However, in this lecture, with CeFi, I refer to trading using blockchain with centralized entities, when talking about the regular banking, I refer to TradFi. - Since then, wide range of goods and assets as currency [link]. - Cattle, cacao and coffee beans, or cowrie shells, salt, precious metals - Gold has enjoyed near universal global acceptance as a store of value - Fiat currencies (USD, CHF). - fiat ("Es sei getan!
 Es geschehe!
 Es werde!")

-"Clay tokens, described by some scholars as the world's first money, found in Susa, Iran have been dated to 3300 B.C." [history]
+• "Clay tokens, described by some scholars as the world's first money, found in Susa, Iran have been dated to 3300 B.C." [history]

-Decentralized Finance (DeFi) - Key Features
+CeFi vs. DeFi - Key Features